 Please e-mail Carmen Galdiolo (Chair) at email@example.com ,

-through the Parish Administrator firstname.lastname@example.org or any of the Council members.
+or the Parish Administrator firstname.lastname@example.org or any of the Council members.